Report to the Secretary of the Treasury from the Treasury Borrowing Advisory Committee

-In light of this financial and economic backdrop, the Committee reviewed Treasury’s May 2022 Quarterly Refunding Presentation.
-Based on the marketable borrowing estimates published on May 2, the Treasury currently projects to pay down $26 billion of privately-held net marketable debt in Q3 FY 2022 (Q2 CY 2022), with an end-of-June cash balance of $800 billion.
-This is largely driven by increased individual non-withheld tax receipts.
-For Q4 FY 2022 (Q3 CY 2022), the net privately-held marketable borrowing need is estimated to be $182 billion, with a cash balance of $650 billion at the end of September.
-These estimates do not include impacts from SOMA portfolio redemptions or any additional legislation that could potentially be passed.
+In light of this financial and economic backdrop, the Committee reviewed Treasury’s August 2022 Quarterly Refunding Presentation.
+Based on the marketable borrowing estimates published on August 1, Treasury currently projects net marketable borrowing of $444 billion in Q4 FY 2022 (Q3 CY 2022), with an end-of-September cash balance of $650 billion.
+The borrowing estimate is higher than at the May refunding, most notably because SOMA portfolio run-off was not included in the May projection.
+For Q1 FY 2023 (Q4 CY 2022), the net privately-held marketable borrowing need is estimated to be $400 billion, with a cash balance of $700 billion at the end of December.
+These estimates do not include impacts from any additional legislation that could potentially be passed.

 The Committee then discussed the financing recommendations for the current and subsequent quarter.
-At the February meeting, members had expected that a smaller set of reductions focused on longer maturities would be desirable for the May quarter.
-However, given the notable reduction in borrowing needs this quarter and with the share of bills in outstanding debt already near the lower end of TBAC’s recommended range, the Committee recommends reductions across the nominal coupon curve.
-Specifically, the Committee recommends reductions of $1 billion per month in 2-, 3-, 5-year notes, $2 billion per month in 7-year notes, $1 billion per quarter in both new issues and reopening of 10- and 30-year securities, and $3 billion in 20-year securities.
-This path would continue to reduce the supply of 7-year and 20-year securities by a disproportionate amount to bring supply more in line with longer-term demand, and it would help to maintain T-bill share within TBAC’s recommended range of 15 to 20 percent.
-Auction sizes are expected to level out next quarter, though the group acknowledges Treasury may need to consider further reductions based on evolving fiscal needs.
+At the May meeting, members had expected that auction sizes would level out for the August quarter.
+However, many near-term deficit estimates have fallen, the share of bills in outstanding debt is expected to remain near the lower end of TBAC’s recommended range, and market demand for bills is very strong.
+Thus, the Committee recommends further reductions across the nominal coupon curve.
+Specifically, the Committee recommends reductions of $1 billion per month in 2-, 3-, 5-, 7-year notes, $1 billion per quarter in both new issues and reopenings of 10- and 30-year securities, and $2 billion per quarter in both new issue and reopenings of 20-year securities.
+This path would reduce the supply of 20-year securities by a disproportionate amount to bring supply more in line with longer-term demand, and it would help to increase T-bill share close to the middle of TBAC’s recommended range of 15 to 20% over time.
+Auction sizes are expected to level out next quarter, though the group acknowledges Treasury may need to consider adjustments based on evolving fiscal needs.

 Overall, the recommended path of auction sizes for the current and next quarter should allow Treasury to meet its financing needs in an efficient manner while maintaining flexibility to accommodate further meaningful funding needs should they arise.
-Over a longer horizon, this issuance path is expected to gradually lengthen the average maturity of Treasury debt and the average duration of debt to levels modestly above their historical ranges; leave the T-bill share of outstanding debt within the recommended 15% to 20% range; and gradually increase the share of TIPS in outstanding debt.
-Of course, given the considerable uncertainty surrounding the economy and projected borrowing needs, Treasury will need to retain flexibility in its approach and consider additional cuts if recent trends in receipts continue.
+Over a longer horizon, this issuance path is expected to keep the average maturity of Treasury debt and its average duration roughly unchanged; leave the T-bill share of outstanding debt within the recommended 15% to 20% range; and gradually increase the share of TIPS in outstanding debt.
+Of course, given the considerable uncertainty surrounding the economy and projected borrowing needs, Treasury will need to retain flexibility in its approach.

 Chair, Treasury Borrowing Advisory Committee